PaulBrunache/Euphoria/README.md

 TODO:

 	In the application.js add //= require UI-modules
-	In the application.js add *= require load
+	In the application.css add *= require load

 ## Development